serenelc/Hana-Work/README.md

 Using vb.net, sql, html, css, asp.net and javascript.

 TO DO:
-- IN PROGRESS: Add a section delete button on adminCreate -> add some sort of flag to each question so we know which section it is part of, then we can delete all the questions within the section.
+- Add a section delete button on adminCreate -> add some sort of flag to each question so we know which section it is part of, then we can delete all the questions within the section.
 - Fix the issue on adminCreate where if you add many questions in a row without choosing answer types, when you click on the last question to add an answer, the answer type will be assigned to the top available question.
 - IN PROGRESS: Graphs and summaries of data
 	-> table with percentages
-	-> Only 1 section title per section not 1 title per graph.
+	-> Only 1 section title per section not 1 title per graph. (not v important)
-	-> The grid charts are now showing up multiple times instead of once.
 - Email confirmation pop up line 105 doesn't seem to appear